miewliie/miewliie/README.md

 - 👩🏽‍💻 Hi, I’m Aphinya Phothiphan
-- ❤ I’m currently learning Python
+- ❤ I’m currently learning & building something in Python

 <!---
 miewliie/miewliie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.